iammateus/iammateus/README.md

 ## About

-I'm a Full Stack Developer, and I have a passion for problem-solving, and the creation of well-optimized solutions.
+I'm a Full Stack Developer.
+I have a passion for problem-solving, and the creation of well-optimized solutions.

 Here on Github, you will find some projects of mine.